What is your favorite part about being a designer?

 Describe your creative process.

-It all starts with the concept for the collection.
+It all starts with the concept of the collection.
 Something exciting, curious, and challenging.
 Something that will translate into a stunning design.
 Then it’s pen and ink time as the designs are sketched by hand first.
 The next stage is the careful digital reworking of the sketches in Adobe Illustrator.
 By hand-crafting the motifs and designs in vectors you get the crisp-edged, flat-colour look that is our signature style.
-Next we move onto colour selection, balancing a myriad of options.
+Next, we move on to colour selection, balancing a myriad of options.
 Finally, we work closely with our printers to tweak the colours to achieve the best print possible.